 It’s not as easy as you think!

-When we do a transcription exercise with our students in class that is exactly what we are practicing – the process of TRANSCRIPTION!
+When we do transcriptions with our students in class that is exactly what we are practicing – the process of TRANSCRIPTION!

-Yes of course we do have to learn and practice that process but it is learning and practicing the content of the transcription exercise that will actually help us get better.
+Yes of course we do have to learn and practice that process but it is learning and practicing the content of the transcriptions that will actually help us get better.